 7. Advisor: executive officers shall nominate one or more advisors from Lawrence University faculty and/or staff to whom they are ultimately answerable.
 The advisor may attend all Executive Board meetings and all LI events.
 The advisor may be consulted by the President of LI and/or a designated delegation of Executive Officers about all matters pertaining to the functioning of the organization.

-Article IV: Procedure for the Election of Executive Officers
+Article IV: Procedure for appointment of Executive Officers